benhumphry/paperless-metadata-manager/README.md

   - `.*` (blue) = Prefix match - items sharing a common starting word
   - `~` (green) = Spelling similarity - items with similar spelling (Levenshtein distance)
   - `≈` (purple) = Semantic similarity - items with related meanings (word associations)
+  - `⚡` (amber) = AI suggested - LLM-powered grouping (requires LLM configuration)
 - Items can appear in multiple groups if they match multiple criteria
 - Use the checkboxes to enable/disable each grouping type

+**AI Grouping (Optional):**
+- Configure `LLM_TYPE` and `LLM_API_TOKEN` to enable the "⚡ AI Group" button
+- Supports OpenAI, Anthropic, and local Ollama models
+- Sends all item names to the LLM in a single request for intelligent grouping
+- Great for finding semantic relationships the other methods might miss

 **How to Merge:**
 1. Click "Find Suggestions" to load all items and compute groups